booch/presentations/Laziness/slides.md

 - We don't!
 - Rails requests are synchronous
     - There is no "ahead of time"
-    - Only needs to be computed by the time it's used
+    - Only need to compute things before they're used
+        - I'm going to argue **right** before they're used
 - This code is more "lazy"
     - Waits to do the computation when it's needed